 Mock interview appointments are available for students and graduates to prepare for that important job interview.
-Career Services offers a resource area for career planning and is partnered with several national career search internet resources that serve college graduates.
+Career Services offers interview rooms for distance job interviews that can be reserved, one is fully equipped with a video camera and monitor.

 UMHB 4100 Career Coaching & Planning Course